 How to get to the Sensory Garden of Reflection

 On foot – The garden is a short walk from the town centre.
-Leave the Tourist Information Centre at Westbury Manor Museum (where you can get an information leaflet) and turn left onto West Street.
+From Westbury Manor Museum turn left onto West Street.
 Continue walking until you come to the junction with Osborn Road South and Kings Road.
 At this junction turn right into Osborn Road South and walk about 200m to reach the entrance of the garden on the left.

 By bus – Take a bus to Fareham's central bus station.
 Once there, go into Hartlands Road, turn right and walk towards Westbury Manor Museum (on right).
 When joining West Street turn left.
 Walk until you come to the junction with Osborn Road South and Kings Road.
 At this junction turn right into Osborn Road South and walk about 200m to reach the entrance of the garden on the left.